-Collateral can be simply defined as any asset a lender will accept as security for a loan agreement.
+Collateral can be defined as any asset a lender will accept as security for a loan agreement.
 When you offer something you or your business owns as collateral, the bank is more likely to give you a loan.
-If you default on a collateralized loan, the bank then has the right to seize that asset.
+If you default, or fail to pay, on a collateralized loan, the bank then has the right to seize that asset.

-Financial institutions like offering collateral loans because it gives them a way to recoup their financial losses should you fail to repay the loan.
+Financial institutions like offering collateral loans because it gives them a way to recoup their financial losses if you fail to repay the loan.
 This is beneficial to your business because you’re more likely to get a loan if you have acceptable collateral to put up.
-The drawback is that if you’re not confident in your ability to pay the loan back and you put up, say, your house as collateral, you may not have a place to live should you default on the loan.
+The disadvantage is that if you’re not confident in your ability to pay the loan back and you put your house up as collateral, you would be at risk of homelessness if you default on the loan.

 Acceptable collateral assets

-Anything you own that has a title is likely an accepted form of loan collateral.
+Anything you own with a title is likely an accepted form of loan collateral.
 Common items include these:

 Different types of collateral financing

-There are a number of loans that collateralize specific assets in exchange for financing:
+There are several loans that collateralize specific assets in exchange for financing: